natisolomon3/Final-/README.md

 The data is in a CSV format, available as both regular season and playoff statistics.
 It includes various performance metrics such as points, rebounds, assists, and more.

+While Basketball Reference is a highly reputable and widely used source for basketball statistics, it is important to recognize that relying on a single data source may introduce biases or limitations.
+However, the credibility of Basketball Reference is reinforced by its recognition and citation by authoritative sports entities such as ESPN.
+Unlike other sources on the internet, which may be influenced by subjective opinions of LeBron superfans or detractors, Basketball Reference provides objective and verifiable data.
+To enhance the robustness of our analysis, cross-referencing with additional credible sources or databases could further validate our findings and provide a more comprehensive perspective on LeBron James's performance.

 Pros:
 Easily accessible and publicly available.
 Consistently updated with new performance data every season.